hostcc/RPi-Reporter-MQTT2HA-Daemon-docker/README.md

 * `--hostname <hostname sent to Home Assistant>` is needed to make the MQTT discovered device be named in a meaningful manner - host name would be container ID rather

+If you rely on accurate network information the daemon provides to Home Assistant you might want to add `--network host` option when running the container, so that the daemon has access to host networking (as opposed to container networking that is typically separated from host).